LightAndLight/lightandlight.github.io/_posts/2016-10-24-why-LINQ-is-broken.md

 `F<C> CombineWith<F<?>,A,B,C>(F<A> myA, F<B> myB, Func<A,B,C> f)`, but C# only
 allows abstraction over non-generic types.

-To add a little more weight to this revelation, let's imagine if the we could not abstract over the contents of a list ie. the method `List<A> Sort<A>(List <A> input)` cannot be expressed in this language.
+To add a little more weight to this revelation, let's imagine if we could not abstract over the contents of a list ie. the method `List<A> Sort<A>(List <A> input)` cannot be expressed in this language.
 Due to this limitation, we would have to create a new list class every time we needed